salesforce/QAConv/README.md

 Authors: Chien-Sheng (Jason) Wu, Andrea Madotto, Wenhao Liu, and Caiming Xiong

+## Citation
+Please cite our work if you use the data or code in this repository

 ## Leaderboard

 If you submit papers on QAConv, please consider sending a pull request to merge your results onto the leaderboard.
 By submitting, you acknowledge that your results are obtained without training on the val/test split and tuned on the val split not the test split.